 Attendance at all lab/clinical assignments is mandatory.
-Clinicals' are graded on "S "(Satisfactory) or "U" (Unsatisfactory) basis.
+Clinicals are graded on "S "(Satisfactory) or "U" (Unsatisfactory) basis.
 Failure to complete the required objectives will constitute an unsatisfactory grade for the clinical component.
 The student must pass both the theory and clinical sections to receive a passing grade for the course.
+Three written write ups will result in failure of clinicals and possible termination from the nursing program.